 It’s always good, in fact, to test-drive external campaigns internally so as to ensure that your employees’ perception of the brand and the organization is in sync with what you’re communicating externally.
-For instance, when United Airlines 1996 changed their slogan from “Come Fly the Friendly Skies” to ”Rising” in an attempt to reverse the market’s negativity towards the airline industry, their campaign backfired due to internal opposition.
-The airline personnel was far from happy with the campaign, feeling that they were being criticized by their own corporate management.
+For instance, when United Airlines 1996 changed its slogan from “Come Fly the Friendly Skies” to ”Rising” in an attempt to reverse the market’s negativity towards the airline industry, its campaign backfired due to internal opposition.
+The airline personnel were far from happy with the campaign, feeling that they were being criticized by their own corporate management.
 The campaign ricocheted, the brand took a hit and management learned an expensive lesson.

 Keep your organization in sync with your external branding by:

 - Creating a page on the intranet where the most crucial components of your external communications are published.
-These can, for instance, include visual identity guidelines, the branding platform and its core messages, customer service manuals, active and earlier marketing campaigns and the news feed running on the external website.
-In order to make the brand easy to grasp, many organizations produce a quick reference guide containing the messages, values and behavior codes that form the brand’s foundation.
+These can, for instance, include visual identity guidelines, the branding platform and its core messages, customer service manuals, active and earlier marketing campaigns, and the news feed running on the external website.
+In order to make the brand easy to grasp, many organizations produce a quick reference guide containing the messages, values, and behavior codes that form the brand’s foundation.
 Back in the ’90s, Swedish airline company SAS gave every employee a copy of its Mao-inspired handbook, called SAS Little Blue, so as to reignite both employees’ and customers’ affection for SAS.

-- Briefing the whole organization on upcoming campaigns and changes of brand messages via recurrent notifications on the intranet.
+- Briefing the whole organization on upcoming campaigns and changes in brand messages via recurrent notifications on the intranet.
 This is especially vital for employees working on the frontline.
 With Omnia, it’s easy to keep employees in the loop via the mobile app.

-- Engaging employees in upcoming campaigns and asking for their opinion on new branding tactics and messages.
+- Engaging employees in upcoming campaigns and asking for their opinions on new branding tactics and messages.
 This is easily done via online surveys and communities.
 In Omnia you can, for instance, use the tool Quick Polls.

 According to Colin Mitchell, Senior Vice President Global Marketing at McDonald’s, integration of external and internal branding will help the company achieve its goals and visions.
 When the same messages are at work on both sides of the company gates, it’s easier and more inspiring for employees to identify themselves with and live by the brand’s promises.
-As an outstanding example of this strategy, Colin highlights IBM:s transition in the late ’90s from being a traditional IT company to evolving into an e-business partner.
+As an outstanding example of this strategy, Colin highlights IBM: 's transition in the late ’90s from being a traditional IT company to evolving into an e-business partner.